onthebusiness/harelang.org/content/tutorials/introduction.md

       Hare also includes a feature called "auto-dereferencing", which allows you to do things like using the `.` operator to access struct members via a pointer.
 This allows us to use "pos.x" rather than "(*pos).x".
-Many other features work similarly &mdash; indexing arrays, append et al (covered later), and so on.
+Many other features work similarly&nbsp;&mdash; indexing arrays, append et al (covered later), and so on.
 This works for any level of indirection: pointers to pointers to pointers to pointers... can also be dereferenced automatically.
 - title: Struct sub-typing
   sample: |